andrei-lazer/andrei-lazer/README.md

 I'm currently learning about C++ using [learncpp.com](https://learncpp.com), and about operating systems from the book [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/).
 If you have any recommendations for books in these areas, let me know!

-In my free time, I like to learn languages (I'm currently learning Mandarin Chinese), go to the gym, and eat food.
+In my free time, I like to learn languages (I'm currently learning Mandarin Chinese), go to the gym, and try new food.
 My personal favourite cuisine is Malaysian.

 ## 🛠️ Skills
 - **Languages:** C, C++, Python, Julia, Bash